-Mediation is likely to be offered as a response to the tensions and injustice in the world after the tragic murder of George Floyd.
+Mediation is likely to be offered as a response to the tensions and injustice in the world after the tragic death of George Floyd.
 This is a time for education, dialogue and connection, and also for campaigning and activism.
-It is a time for responsibility taking by white people and for active support of initiatives such as Black Lives Matter.
+It is a time for responsibility taking by white people and for active support of equality, diversity and inclusion.

 We are passionate about justice, diversity and conflict resolution.
-This is a somewhat angry article as it highlights the uses and abuses of mediation.
-Uses and abuses relayed to us from from clients we now work with, based on their previous experiences of mediation.
-Sanitising emotions and suppressing difficult issues are some of the risks of mediation, so please excuse our tone in not so here.
+This is a somewhat angry article as it critiques the mediation profession; highlighting the uses and abuses of mediation.
+These are uses and abuses relayed to us from from clients we now work with, based on their previous experiences of mediation.
+Mediation can be used to sanitise emotions and suppress difficult issues; so please excuse our tone here as it conveys a more campaigning stance.

 Mediator’s Skills for Diversity, Prejudice and Discrimination

 Many mediation trainings, particularly 5 day courses or shorter, simply do not have sufficient time to safely cover how to mediate issues of difference, prejudice and discrimination.

 The vast majority of UK mediators are dangerously unskilled when it comes to mediating such issues.
 Fortunately there are a few committed individuals and organisations who place equality, diversity and inclusion at the heart of their practice and values.

 Mediation is an informal justice process and has always been a broader, deeper alternative to law.
 A decision on right and wrong at law is a narrow vehicle for problem solving, learning and a felt sense of justice.
 Mediation’s capacity to address a much broader range of issues and emotions leads to powerful outcomes which can offer a much greater depth of satisfaction.
 Formal process eg: grievance/disciplinary can limit and polarise issues, whereas mediation often reframes issues at a more relevant and powerful interpersonal level.